johnman3032/simple-lora-dreambooth-trainer/README.md

 ### Use 8-bit-AdamW
 This optimizer saves a lot of VRAM over AdamW, at only a minimal loss in quality.
-However, it is reported to not work for SDXL and may only work for 30XX/400XX series Nvidia GPUs.
+However, it is reported to not work for SDXL and may only work for 30XX/40XX series Nvidia GPUs.

 ### WHAT IS A LoRA?
-It is basically a smaller model that is "mounted" on the main Stable Diffusion checkpoint.
-It is practical because it takes a lot less VRAM to train than a full Dreambooth
+It is basically a smaller model that is "mounted" on the main checkpoint.
+It is practical because it takes a lot less VRAM to train than a full Dreambooth model.